Al0nnso/YOUTUB3/RGB-Crypto/readme.md

 **(34 , 234 , 67) (8 , 45 , 23) (253 , 124 , 32)**

 ### Colors to images
+- Export the rgb code list into a image
+- Complete the final pixels with **(255 , 255 ,255)** to make a square

 ## Final image
 <p><b>kkrieger image</b><br><img src=kkrieger.exe.png width=200 ></img></p>